augustmuso/Monthly-Eye-Clinic-Report/README.md

-# README for Monthly Eye Clinic Report Script
+# Monthly Eye Clinic Report Script

 ## Overview
 This Python script generates a **Monthly Eye Clinic Report** using data from a Google Sheet.
 The report includes a summary of patient data, weekly breakdowns, and comments.
 The output is formatted in LaTeX, generating a report that can be compiled into a PDF.